VOLTTRON/volttron/docs/source/core_services/messagebus_refactor/RabbitMQ-Overview.rst

 "green", "red" or "yellow".
 In this example, we are using a direct exchange that will route the messages to the queues only when there is an exact match of the routing key of the message with the binding key of the queues.
-Each of the consumers declare a queue and bind the queue with the exchange with a binding key of interest.
+Each of the consumers declare a queue and bind the queue to the exchange with a binding key of interest.
 Lastly, we have a producer that is continuously sending messages to exchange with routing key "green".
 The exchange will check for an exact match and route the messages to only Consumer 1 and Consumer 3.